rug-cit-hpc/league-of-robots/roles/backup_cronjob/README.md

 the current configuration, the failed backup output is reported only in the mails for the `root` user (at the moment that is in the `/var/spool/mail/root` or `/var/mail/root`).

+Do not use this backup methods for

+  - the backup of the files, whose content change just slightly (f.e. appended new line at the end of large file (f.e. backup of large database dumps)
+  - folder who has regular newly created files, that get later deleted (f.e. the ones in the /tmp folder)